nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

   - `dataPackage1_datafile2_name`.
 The file name for the second data file.
 For example, "my_data2.csv".
   - `dataPackage1_datafile2_descript`.
 A short description of the corresponding data file that distinguishes it from other data files.
 A good guideline is 10 words or less.You can add additional data files and descriptions using the same format.

-- `parameters-do-not-edit`.
-These parameters are auto-generated based on either the EML you supplied (when that becomes an option) or the information you've already supplied under "user-edited-parameters".
-You really should not need to edit these parameters.

 - `setup`.
 Pretty self explanatory, but there are two snippets for loading packages; the `RRpackages` section is a suite of packages that are used to assist with reproducible reporting.
 You may not need these for your report, but we have included them as part of the base recommended packages.
 There is a second snippet for `pkgList` that includes all project-specific packages needed.
 Add as necessary.

+- `title_do_not_edit`.
+These parameters are auto-generated based on either the EML you supplied (when that becomes an option) or the information you've already supplied under "user-edited-parameters".
+You really should not need to edit these parameters.

 - `authors_do_not_edit`.
 There is no need to edit this chunk.
 This writes the author names, ORCID iDs, and affiliations to the html document based on information supplied in user-edited-parameters.